a-shine/pm-for-startups/deck2.md

 Notes:

-- A place that you may all know that embraces Lean manufacturing is fast food restaurants
+- A place that you may know that embraces Lean manufacturing is fast food restaurants
 - While I don't advocate for them, they do a good job of scaling and making food to order while minimizing waste

 --